-Despite the small drawbacks, the Shanghai Bund was such a nice area that we decided to stay.
+Despite the small drawbacks, the Shanghai Bund was such a nice area that we decided to stay

 We had originally planned to get a cheaper apartment in the Pudong district, which is much further from the city, back towards the airport.

-There are about 6 or seven budget options for accommodation from Dorm rooms for $5USD a night up to about $17USD a night (at the lowest!) for a room of your own.
+There are about 6 or seven budget options for accommodation from Dorm rooms for $9USD a night up to a few thousand dollars a night.

 Line 2 on the Shanghai Metro crosses the Bund but there are no plans to build a station on the Bund.

 The East-1 Zhongshan Road Bus is a major bus route that heads through the Shanghai Bund.

-More on an airport arrival in Shanghai and subsequent trip to the bund via the Maglev and Subway on our Shanghai Travel page.
+More on an airport arrival in Shanghai and subsequent trip to the Bund via the Maglev and Subway on our Shanghai Travel page.

 Make Sure To Check Out The Light Effects In The Pedestrian Transit Tunnel.
-The tunnel gets you to the other side of the Huangpu River from the Bund.

 It was a different way to get across the other side of the river but I wouldn't do it more than once.